 Verbal Communication.

 As for the verbal communication that Americans use, it is rather active and numerous in its ways and means.
-Americans are generally considered to be a very sociable nation; they easily make friends and communicate with unfamiliar people.
-Americans are rather talkative.
+Americans are generally considered a sociable nation; they easily make friends and communicate with unfamiliar people.
 They like to talk about any subject their partners offer and always have their own point of view as for those topics.
-It is typical of Americans to take an active part in conversation, but at the same time they tend to never interrupt the person who is currently talking and, due to this, are considered to be attentive listeners and pleasant partners in communication (Axtell, 1993).
+It is typical of Americans to take an active part in conversation, but at the same time, they tend to never interrupt the person who is currently talking and, due to this, are considered to be attentive listeners and pleasant partners in communication (Axtell, 1993).